Jester4872/OLD_FE7_Skill_System/README.md

 | Sword Breaker | +20 hit and avoid when fighting sword users
 | Triangle Adapt | Doubles the effects of any triangle effects this unit gives and receives
 | Vantage | If attacked, this unit will attack first
+| Veneful Fighter | The unit attacks twice if they're defending

 ### Additional Stuff